 14. Any advice for moms who want to give it a go?

-Head over to ProofreadAnywhere.com and sign up for my free 7-day course — you’ll get a nice intro into proofreading for profit, learn some do’s and don’ts, marketing strategies, and get a feel for whether or not proofreading for court reporters is something you’d like to pursue.
+Head over to ProofreadAnywhere.com and sign up for my free webinar — you'll get a nice intro into proofreading for profit, learn some do's and don'ts, marketing strategies, and get a feel for whether or not proofreading is something you'd like to pursue.

-If it is, you can enroll in my full course, Transcript Proofreading: Theory & Practice, in which you will learn everything I know (literally, everything): from how a transcript becomes a transcript, to marketing and getting your first client.
+If it is, and you are intrigued by legal content as well, you can enroll in my full course, Transcript Proofreading: Theory & Practice, in which you will learn everything I know (literally, everything): from how a transcript becomes a transcript, to marketing and getting your first client.
 The course covers all of it!

 Thank you, Caitlin!

-If you are interested getting more of an idea about Caitlin’s full course, check out this review of Review of Transcript Proofreading: Theory & Practice.
+If you are interested in getting more of an idea about Caitlin's full course, check out this review of her course Transcript Proofreading: Theory & Practice.

 Have you ever proofread transcripts?
 Or do you have any experiences with any other remote proofreading jobs?
 If you do, we'd love to hear about them.
 Feel free to leave any questions or comments below.